-The leaves are starting to turn, which means—among other things—that Marathon Sunday is almost upon us!
-Now in its 49th year, the TCS New York City Marathon has always had a deep connection to Central Park.
+As the leaves start to turn, it will mean—among other things—that Marathon Sunday is almost upon us!
+The TCS New York City Marathon has always had a deep connection to Central Park.

 The first race